QuEraComputing/Bloqade.jl/docs/src/julia.md

 typeof(1:10)
 ```

-the `if else` statement looks like the following
+the `if else` statement looks like the following:

 ```@repl quick-start
 if s < 10